If you’re considering starting your career soon, and looking at which degrees correlate to job placement, you are not alone.

 Get a Degree to Start Your Career

-If you are ready to take the first step towards your career, MTI College offers a variety of degree programs in the online, hybrid, and traditional on-campus formats.
+If you are ready to take the first step towards your career, Campus, formerly known as MTI College, offers a variety of degree programs in the online, hybrid, and traditional on-campus formats.
 Students will graduate with the necessary skills to work at entry-level positions in their corresponding field.

 Since 1965, we’ve continued our tradition of sending qualified graduates into successful careers all throughout Northern California.